guruk05/Moto-Automotive/README.md

 ### Description

-Moto Automotive is a Full
+Moto Automotive is a Full Stack